JGCRI/emissions_mip/docs/Emissions-MIP_Guide.md

 - Add project to list:
 `emissions_mip: Model Intercomparison Project, PNNL`

 Add new shapefiles for masking different regions of the globe, such as hemispheric land or ocean, to */qfs/people/[USER]/.conda/envs/esmvaltool/lib/python3.8/site-packages/esmvalcore/preprocessor/ne_masks*.
-These files will be provided.
+These files can be found in the [JGCRI/emissions_mip repo](https://github.com/JGCRI/emissions_mip/tree/master/esmvaltool/masks).

 Add the list of new shapefiles to */qfs/people/[USER]/.conda/envs/esmvaltool/lib/python3.8/site-packages/esmvalcore/preprocessor/_mask.py*.
 Under `def mask_landsea`, add the following to the list of shapefiles:
 ```